 I first heard the basics of Rani’s story before we traveled to India.
-Every girl at Kranti has an incredible story of struggle and strength, which made it hard to choose, but something about Rani stuck with me and I knew I would click with her, which was important because she’d be taking me on a day through her life.
-She’s 17, a really fascinating age for every woman — she’s a full-blown teenager and yet, a woman.
-In so many ways, she is an absolutely typical teenager (which I knew could make for a relatable story), and yet she’s incredibly driven and grown up.
+Every girl at Kranti has an incredible story of struggle and strength, which made it hard to choose, but something about Rani stuck with me, and I knew I would click with her, which was important because she’d be taking me on a day through her life.
+She’s 17, a really fascinating age for every woman — she’s a full-blown teenager and yet a woman.
+In so many ways, she is an absolutely typical teenager, which I knew could make for a relatable story, and yet she’s incredibly driven and grown-up.
 I think that dynamic is fascinating.

 Haha!
 I was not a fan of the idea at all and felt like it would be impossible for us to carry the camera gear, audio gear, plus the Ronin!
 With Doree being on-camera sometimes, I knew it would be especially hard to add a larger piece of equipment to our kit.
-But we got very lucky in that one of the Kranti volunteers joined us on a shoot-day and helped carry some of our gear.
+But we got very lucky in that one of the Kranti volunteers joined us on a shoot day and helped carry some of our gear.
 We also had the Kranti girls who were very willing to take turns carrying the Ronin when I needed a break.
-We used the Ronin on the beach shots and I love the aesthetic the Ronin helped give to these scenes by making it look like the camera was floating over the water.
+We used the Ronin on the beach shots, and I love the aesthetic the Ronin helped give to these scenes by making it look like the camera was floating over the water.

 Caz to Doree: What was your biggest takeaway from this experience?

-My biggest takeaway is a reinforcement of how important these stories are, and what a responsibility I have to tell them right.
-When you ask someone to share their past, their present, and what they want for their future, you owe it to them to do tell the world in a way that does that justice.
+My biggest takeaway is a reinforcement of how important these stories are and what a responsibility I have to tell them right.
+When you ask someone to share their past, their present, and what they want for their future, you owe it to them to tell the world in a way that does that justice.
 It’s one reason I wanted to call Rani “a revolutionary.”
 She isn’t defined by where she came from, but she chooses to embrace that and do something bigger with it.
 That’s a story I want to share with the world.

 Doree to Caz: What was your funniest moment we had in India?

-Caz to Doree: We edited this remotely (you in the US, me in the UK).
+Caz to Doree: We edited this remotely — you in the US, me in the UK.
 What was the most challenging part of the editing process for you?

 We’re used to working between time zones, but directing an edit remotely is a different beast.
-It was hard not to be side-by-side with Caz, so we spent countless hours screen-sharing via Skype, and kept the process moving as smoothly as we could.
+It was hard not to be side by side with Caz, so we spent countless hours screen-sharing via Skype and kept the process moving as smoothly as we could.